 - Press Alt+Enter or click on the action indicator, which appears to the left of the code issue, to open the action list.

 - Click on the arrow to right of the quick-fix or press the right arrow key to expand the list of available scopes.
-If there is no arrow to the right of a quick-fix, then this quick-fix applies only locally.
+If there is no arrow to the right of a quick-fix, then this quick-fix only applies locally.

 - Select the scope for the quick-fix to apply and click on it or press Enter.